 I, or someone else, will be glad to help.
 Most of us here enjoy helping others learn more about SolidWorks, and some active forum members are teachers.
 If you want help learning then please post your specific question about what part of your assignment you're having trouble with.
 Include screenshots of your work at a minimum, and attaching your model will be better.
 More and better information will get you more and better answers.

 If, on the other hand, instead of help you want someone to do your work for you, please don't bother asking.
-It's dishonest, and you won't learn anything that way.
+It's dishonest, you won't learn anything that way, and we have better things to do with our time.

 33. I have a sketch that was created in my Assembly, and I'd like to move it to one of the Parts in the Assembly.
 Can I do that?